JasonXtra/JasonXtra/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on web development and robotics
+- 🌱 I’m currently learning more about LiDAR SLAM and Image Segmentation
 <!--
 **quokka1024/quokka1024** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.